Quick Start

 <!-- Render the table -->

-Now you have a table with column visibility controls, multi-column sorting, and pagination - all working together seamlessly!
+Now you have a table with column visibility controls, data filtering, multi-column sorting, and pagination - all working together seamlessly!

 Utilizing TypeScript Support